protontypes/open-sustainable-technology/README.md

 - [Digital Earth Africa Notebooks](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) - Using Earth observations to address social, environmental and economic changes on the Africa continent.
 - [MeCCO](http://sciencepolicy.colorado.edu/icecaps/research/media_coverage/) - Open Database on the Media Coverage of Climate Change and Global Warming.
 - [Climate Action Plans](https://github.com/mysociety/caps) - A simple, open database of local government climate action plan documents and emissions data.
-- [earthdata](https://github.com/betolink/earthdata) - A Python library to search and access NASA datasets.
 - [AI for Earth Data Sets](https://github.com/microsoft/AIforEarthDataSets) - Notebooks and documentation for AI-for-Earth-managed datasets on Azure.
 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
 - [The POWER Project](https://power.larc.nasa.gov/) - Provides solar and meteorological data sets from NASA research for support of renewable energy, building energy efficiency and agricultural needs.